-- 1 Appendix C, Service Concession Arrangements contained in Ind AS 115, Revenue from Contracts with Customers. - Appendix D, Service Concession Arrangements: Disclosures contained inInd AS 115, Revenue from Contracts with Customers. - 3 Appendix C, Determining whether an Arrangement contains a Lease contained in Ind AS 17, Leases. - 4 Appendix A, Intangible Assets-Web Site Costs contained in Ind AS 38, Intangible Assets.
+- Appendix D, Service Concession Arrangements contained in Ind AS 115, Revenue from Contracts with Customers. - 2 Appendix E, Service Concession Arrangements: Disclosures contained in Ind AS 115, Revenue from Contracts with Customers. - 3 Omitted - 4 Appendix A, Intangible Assets-Web Site Costs contained in Ind AS 38, Intangible Assets.